darkfennertrader/ticket-service-priority/README.md

 # 2 – set env-vars (copy env.example if you need to tweak anything)
 cp env.example .env

-# set inside the copied .env the following var if needed:
+# set inside the copied .env the following vars if needed:
-OPENAI_API_KEY="sk-..."    # real key for live priority classification API_HOST_PORT=9000     # if port 8000 already in use
-UI_HOST_PORT=9500      # if port 8501 already in use
+OPENAI_API_KEY="sk-..."       # real key for live priority classification with an OPEN_AI LLM API_HOST_PORT=...             # set it to whatever number if port 8000 is already in use UI_HOST_PORT=...              # set it to whatever number if port 8501 is already in use

 # 3 – launch the full stack